OBJECTIVE OF SCREW YOUR NEIGHBOR: The objective of Screw Your Neighbor is to not have the lowest ranking card at the end of each round.

 NUMBER OF PLAYERS: 3+ Players

-MATERIALS: One (or more) standard deck of cards, a flat surface, and a pen and paper to keep track of scores.
+MATERIALS: One (or more) standard deck of cards, a stable playing area, and a pen and paper to keep track of scores.

 TYPE OF GAME: strategy card game